graevy/graevy.github.io/content/posts/batteries.md

 draft: false
 ---

-In which four interpid nerds attempt to subvert battery copy-protection

 ### Background

-We went for a capacity upgrade (51 -> 62Wh) when swapping out my friend's battery.
+We went for a capacity upgrade (51 -> 62Wh) when swapping out my friend's old laptop battery.
 Dell bios does not like the non-dell battery; the idea is to graft the old battery's management system (BMS) onto the new battery.

 #### First Hurdle